JimTsesm/MobilityDB-Azure/README.md

 This work has been performed during the 4rth semester of my MSc in Big Data Management and Analytics and it consists the product of my master's thesis. <br> The repository includes a detailed report.

 ## Abstract
-PostgreSQL is one of the most promising and quickly evolving Relational database management systems.
+PostgreSQL is one of the most promising and quickly evolving relational database management systems.
 Being a fully extensible system, there are plenty of projects that build functionalities on top of PostgreSQL.
 MobilityDB is such a tool that enables users to efficiently store, manage and query moving object data, such as data produced by fleets of vehicles. <br><br>
-Living in the era of Big Data technologies and cloud computing, it is vital for cutting-edge database management systems to provide cloud native solutions that allow data processing at scale.
+Living in the era of big data technologies and cloud computing, it is vital for cutting-edge database management systems to provide cloud native solutions that allow data processing at scale.
 Citus is such a tool that transforms any PostgreSQL server into a distributed database, without preventing any PostgreSQL native functionality.<br><br>